Saljooq/coms309_codeReference/README.md

 # NOTE: To maximize learning, install the android studio beforehand and work alongside the videos and write the code yourselves

-#or those just getting started start with these two
+For those just getting started start with these two
  - 1 - Android Studio Basics part 1
  - 2 - Android Studio Basics part 2